EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

 Adaptations:

-Use alternative forms of BLS such as tactile input (e.g., self-tapping on knees or shoulders), auditory tones through headphones, or even passing a soft object hand-to-hand.
+Use alternative forms of BLS such as tactile input (e.g., self-tapping on knees or shoulders), auditory tones through headphones, or even passing a soft object hand-to-hand, or rocking from side to side.

 Offer client choice and control in selecting the form of BLS that feels most comfortable and effective.